RaveenBouy/Techies/README.md

   }
 }
 ```
+Snippet:1.0

-The below sample code snippet is responsible for creating a Service plan named as "Techies-sp" with a sku of S1 Standard.
+The sample code snippet is responsible for creating a Service plan named as "Techies-sp" with a sku of S1 Standard.
 ```HCL
 #Service plan
 resource "azurerm_app_service_plan" "Techies-sp" {